| | |

 • Is it the correct time to speak?

-• Am I the person who should speak on this issue?
+• Am I the person who should speak about this issue?

 • What is God’s truth regarding this situation?